 - catalog # - the standard six-digit system is our standard catalog number.

 - lot # - for most products; the first three-digits indicates the master lot.
 This is followed by a four-digit code referencing the assay or packaging date.
 Reporting the assay or packaging date allows greater traceability here at NEB.
 The format will be 3 digits for the master lot, 2 digits for the year, and 2 digits for the month.
 For some buffers the first three-digits indicates the packaging run and the next four-digits indicates the formulation or packaging date.
 This is required to help distinguish packaging runs carried out on the same lot in the same month.

-- expiration date - this will be a four digit sequence, 2 digits for the year followed by 2 digits for the month; for example, 0911 would indicate an expiration date of November 2009.
+- expiration date - this is a four digit sequence, 2 digits for the year followed by 2 digits for the month; for example, 1511 would indicate an expiration date of November 2015.